noahehall/theBookOfNoah/0current/virtualization/vagrant.md

 ## terminilogy

-- vagrant boxes: the base img/starting point of a development environment
+- vagrant boxes: the base img/starting point of a development environment; used to clone a virtual environment instead of creating one from scratch
+  - stored globally for hte current user
+  - each project uses an initial box to clone from, and never modifies the actual base image (thus their respective guest machines stay isolated)
+  -
 - vagrant providers:

 ## important files & locations